visgl/luma.gl/docs/api-reference/core/resources/framebuffer.md

 - `width` - the new width of `Framebuffer` in pixels
 - `height` - the new height of `Framebuffer` in pixels

-Returns itself to enable chaining

 Note the `framebuffer.resize()` method has been designed so that it can be called every frame without performance concerns.
 While the actual resizing of attachments can be expensive, the `resize()` methods checks if `width` or `height` have changed before actually resizing any attachments.

 ## Remarks

-- WebGPU: `resize()` will destroy and recreate textures (meaning the the underlying `GPUTexture` / `GPUTextureView` handles are no longer the same after a `resize()`
-- WebGL: `resize()` will erase the current content of any attachments, but not actually create them (The underlying`WebGLTexture` / `WebGLRenderbuffer` handles are not changed).
+WebGPU
-- WebGPU: The `Framebuffer` class is a pure luma.gl class as this concept does not exist natively in WebGPU (attachment information has to be provided through the `GPURenderPassDescriptor` `colorAttachments` and the `depthStencilAttachment` fields every frame when a render pass is created).`.
+- The `Framebuffer` class is a pure luma.gl class as this concept does not exist natively in WebGPU (attachment information has to be provided through the `GPURenderPassDescriptor` `colorAttachments` and the `depthStencilAttachment` fields every frame when a render pass is created).`.
+- `resize()` will destroy and recreate textures (meaning the the underlying `GPUTexture` / `GPUTextureView` handles are no longer the same after a `resize()`

+WebGL
-- WebGL: The `Framebuffer` class wraps the `WebGLFramebuffer` object exists, see e.g. [Framebuffer](https://www.khronos.org/opengl/wiki/Framebuffer) and [Framebuffer Object](https://www.khronos.org/opengl/wiki/Framebuffer_Object) in the OpenGL Wiki.
+- The `Framebuffer` class wraps the `WebGLFramebuffer` object exists, see e.g. [Framebuffer](https://www.khronos.org/opengl/wiki/Framebuffer) and [Framebuffer Object](https://www.khronos.org/opengl/wiki/Framebuffer_Object) in the OpenGL Wiki.
+- `resize()` will erase the current content of any attachments, but not actually recreate them (The underlying`WebGLTexture` handles are not changed).